AriefLuthfi79/mvc-php/README.md

 ## Running the code

 - Run `docker-compose up` to start the Docker containers.
-- Could be necessary to update the database schema(see below).
 - Open the browser on the exposed Docker IP on port 80 (usually http://localhost, could be different based on your configuration).